jananielogendra/uiux-design-portfolio/02-Base360-AI-SaaS-Landing-Page/README.md

 Base360 is an AI-powered communication platform that unifies customer conversations across multiple channels into one intelligent system.

-This UX/UI case study showcases the complete design process—from product research and UX strategy to high-fidelity interface design, responsive adaptation, and interactive prototyping.
+This UX/UI case study showcases the complete design process-from product research and UX strategy to high-fidelity interface design, responsive adaptation, and interactive prototyping.
 The primary goal was to simplify a feature-rich AI platform into a clear, engaging, and conversion-focused landing page that effectively communicates value and builds user trust.

 ---